EvgenMironov900/A2U/README.md

 - Adding visual accents to texts
 - Children's creativity and learning

+> **What's the purpose of this creation?**
+> As the saying goes, this program is like "butter in porridge": it makes digital life more cheerful and words more beautiful.

 ## 🎯 Features

 - **17 unique styles** - from emoji to mathematical symbols